Act I: First Bell

 Wind carried the wrong smell: damp stone, old iron, something like cold breath blown through a keyhole.
 Then the first of the shadow-thralls stepped out from behind the butcher's, bending wrong at the knee.

-"Hold until I call," Serana said, shield lifting, voice level.
-Her light flickered�she made it steady with will alone.
+“Hold until I call,” Serana said, shield lifting, voice level.
+Her light flickered -- she made it steady with will alone, the way you make a fist when your hand wants to shake.

 Vale moved along the line like a man checking knots before a storm.
 “Spears up.
 Eyes forward.
 When the paladin calls, you move.
 Not before.”